decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

 > [!IMPORTANT]
 > If you are getting `SSL handshake errors,` turn off your VPN or firewall or try using a different network.

-Now go to [MongoDB Atlas](https://cloud.mongodb.com/) -> Clusters -> Browse Collections and check that your database was created successfully.
+Now go to [MongoDB Atlas](https://cloud.mongodb.com/), navigate to **Clusters → Browse Collections** to verify that your database was created successfully.

 Your final `.env` file should have these MongoDB-related variables:
 ```bash